 What is the purpose of an internship?

-Examples of past internship sites include:
+Examples of past internship sites

 - Building Industry Association of Clark County

-- CASA (Court Appointed Special Assistant)
+- CASA (Court Appointed Special Advocates for Children)

 - Children and Family Services Division

 - City of Vancouver Water Resources Education Center

 - Clark County Environmental Services